diosamuel/Veggie-Store/README.md

 # Veggie-Store

-This program is based on 2 Design Pattern and 4 SOLID Principles
+This program follow Design Pattern and SOLID Principles rules